Tinkerforge/doc/source/Software/IPConnection_C.rst

 .. c:function:: int ipcon_create(IPConnection *ipcon, const char* host, const int port)

- Creates an ip connection to the Brick Daemon with the given *host* and *port*.
-With the ip connection itself it is possible to enumerate the available devices.
+ Creates an IP connection to the Brick Daemon with the given *host* and *port*.
+With the IP connection itself it is possible to enumerate the available devices.
 Other then that it is only used to add Bricks and Bricklets to the connection.